jepa/StudyGroup/sessions/github/git_github.md

 ![Pull Request main window](./figures/pull_request_commit.png)

-Now that we are sure this is what we want we click on `Create a Pull request`.
+Now that we are sure this is what we want we click on "Create a Pull request".
 The next window will show us a summary of the pull request.
 Note that it opens like a "chat" mode where users can comment, accept or reject the request.

 ![Pull Request summary window](./figures/pull_request_commit_b.png)

 ### Merging

 Now, because I am the only *owner* of the repository, I am the only one with the power of *accepting* you `Pull Request`.
 Note that the repository now shows "1" `Pull request` and when I open it, I get to a similar page than you.
 The main difference is that I can `Merge pull request`.
-Now your work is reflected in the project's repository and we can advance to the next task :)

 ## gitHub tools and best practices

 ### The README file.

-The `README.md` files are one of the most useful tools of gitHub.
+The `README.md` files are one of the most useful tools of GitHub.
 These files are shown directly in the repository and can work as a guidance to your repo.
-Let's take a moment to write our `README.md` on the repository we previouslly created.
-There is no universal template, but here are some examples; [FishForVisa](https://github.com/jepa/FishForVisa), [OHI-Science](https://github.com/OHI-Science/data-science-training).
+Let's take a moment to write our `README.md`.
+Here are some examples; [This Repo](https://github.com/jepa/StudyGroup), [FishForVisa](https://github.com/jepa/FishForVisa), [OHI-Science](https://github.com/OHI-Science/data-science-training).

 **TASK:** Take some time to populate our `README.md` file.
-Remember, every time you make a change to the repository you will need to `commit` that change
+Remember, every time you make a change to the repository you will need to "Commit" that change

 ### Issues

 How many of you have comment on your code things like `# Change this value when new data arrive"` and then completely forgot about it?
 Well, the *Issues* tab is here for you!
-Basically, we document all the issues we find in our code, and whether or not we have dealt with them.
+Basically, we document all the issues we find in our code, and weather or not we have dealt with them.
 Issues become a key aspect of collaborative projects and the exchange between collaborators stays there.

 #### Setting an Issues template

 I like to have a standardized way of presenting issues.
-For that, go to the `Insights` tab, select *Community* on the left-side menu, and click on `Add` *Issues templates*.
+For that, go to the *Insights* tab, select *Community* on the left-side menu, and click on `Add` *Issues templates*.
 Depends on what the repository is, you can choose from some options.
 For my personal projects I just use a modification of the `Bug template`.

 **TASK:** Create an Issue template for your repository

 #### Create a New Issue

-Go to the `Issues` tab and click on the green button `New issue`.
+Go to the *Issues* tab and click on the green button "New issue".
 Some things in the issue:

 - **Assignees**: When collaborating, you can assign specific colaborators to specific issues.
 - **Labels**: A nice way to keep track of similar issues (e.g., coding, data, function)

-Note that your repository will keep track of all the oppen issues but also all the closed ones as well so you can have full control of the workflow

 **TASK:** Create an Issue with a Label.
 Respond to that issue and close it.